Tim Daly: 2000s

 In 2014, Daly guest starred in recurring roles on The Mindy Project and Hot in Cleveland.
-From mid-2014 until 2019, he played Henry McCord, the husband of the title character on the TV series Madam Secretary.
+From mid-2014 until 2019, he played Henry McCord, the husband of the title character on the TV series Madam Secretary, played by Tea Leoni, about a US Secretary of State.

-In 2015, Daly reprised his role as Superman for Justice League: Battle for Metropolis, an interactive dark ride found at seven different Six Flags theme parks across the United States and Mexico.

-Non-profit work
+Nonprofit work

 Daly is an activist in various liberal political and social causes.